avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

     /// @notice Get the block number when fee config was last changed
     /// @return blockNumber Block number of last configuration change function getFeeConfigLastChangedAt() external view returns (uint256 blockNumber);

-    /// @notice Enable static pricing mode
-    /// When enabled, gas price is always minGasPrice, bypassing dynamic fee adjustment.
-    /// timeToDouble is stored but has no effect while static pricing is active. function enableStaticPricing() external;

-    /// @notice Disable static pricing mode
-    /// Restores the ACP-176 dynamic fee mechanism using stored minGasPrice and timeToDouble. function disableStaticPricing() external;

-    /// @notice Check if static pricing mode is enabled
-    /// @return enabled True if gas price is fixed at minGasPrice function isStaticPricingEnabled() external view returns (bool enabled);

-    /// @notice Enable validator target gas mode
-    /// When enabled, validators control targetGas dynamically via their node preferences
-    /// using the ACP-176 mechanism.
-Validators adjust targetExcess from the parent block's
-    /// current value; the precompile's stored targetGas is not used for block building. function enableValidatorTargetGas() external;

-    /// @notice Disable validator target gas mode and set the new target gas
-    /// When disabled, the provided targetGas becomes authoritative and validator
-    /// preferences for gas target are ignored.
-The targetGas parameter is required
-    /// to prevent accidental snap-back to a stale value when validators may have
-    /// drifted far from the previously stored targetGas.
-    /// @param targetGas The new target gas consumption per second to use function disableValidatorTargetGas(uint256 targetGas) external;

-    /// @notice Check if validator target gas mode is enabled
-    /// @return enabled True if validators control targetGas via node preferences function isValidatorTargetGasEnabled() external view returns (bool enabled);
 }
 ```

-For chains with the precompile activated, `setFeeConfig` can be used to dynamically change each of the values in the fee configuration.
-Importantly, any updates made via calls to `setFeeConfig` or mode toggle functions in a transaction will take effect only as of _settlement_ of the transaction, not as of _acceptance_ or _execution_ (for transaction life cycles/status, refer to ACP-194 [here](https://github.com/avalanche-foundation/ACPs/tree/61d2a2a/ACPs/194-streaming-asynchronous-execution#description)).
+For chains with the precompile activated, `setFeeConfig` can be used to dynamically change all fee configuration parameters, including both numeric values and mode flags.
+Importantly, any updates made via calls to `setFeeConfig` in a transaction will take effect only as of _settlement_ of the transaction, not as of _acceptance_ or _execution_ (for transaction life cycles/status, refer to ACP-194 [here](https://github.com/avalanche-foundation/ACPs/tree/61d2a2a/ACPs/194-streaming-asynchronous-execution#description)).
 This ensures that all nodes apply the same worst-case bounds validation on transactions being accepted into the queue, since the worst-case bounds are affected by changes to the fee configuration.

 #### Static Pricing Mode

-When static pricing is enabled (via `enableStaticPricing()` or `staticPricing: true` in `initialFeeConfig`), the gas price is always equal to `minGasPrice`.
+When `staticPricing` is set to `true` (via `setFeeConfig` or `initialFeeConfig`), the gas price is always equal to `minGasPrice`.
 The ACP-176 dynamic fee mechanism is bypassed and there is no exponential price adjustment.
 The `timeToDouble` value is stored but inactive.

 #### Validator Target Gas Mode

-When validator target gas is enabled (via `enableValidatorTargetGas()` or `validatorTargetGas: true` in `initialFeeConfig`), validators control the gas target dynamically as described in [Dynamic Gas Target Via Validator Preference](#dynamic-gas-target-via-validator-preference).
-While validator target gas is enabled, calling `setFeeConfig` updates the stored `targetGas` value but has no effect on block building.
+When `validatorTargetGas` is set to `true` (via `setFeeConfig` or `initialFeeConfig`), validators control the gas target dynamically as described in [Dynamic Gas Target Via Validator Preference](#dynamic-gas-target-via-validator-preference).
+While validator target gas is enabled, the `targetGas` value in `setFeeConfig` is stored but has no effect on block building.

 **Toggling behavior:**

-- **Enabling** (`enableValidatorTargetGas()`): Validators begin adjusting `targetExcess` from the parent block's current value.
+- **Enabling** (setting `validatorTargetGas` to `true` via `setFeeConfig`): Validators begin adjusting `targetExcess` from the parent block's current value.
 Since ACP-176's bounded update mechanism limits changes to roughly $\frac{1}{1024}$ of the current value per block, the transition is always gradual.
-No parameter is needed because the parent block's `targetExcess` (which was set by the precompile) provides an unambiguous starting point.
+The parent block's `targetExcess` (which was set by the precompile) provides an unambiguous starting point.
-- **Disabling** (`disableValidatorTargetGas(uint256 targetGas)`): The provided `targetGas` value is stored and immediately becomes authoritative for block building.
-The `targetGas` parameter is required because validators may have drifted the effective gas target far from the precompile's previously stored value, and using a stale stored value could cause a dangerous sudden jump in gas capacity.
-The caller should check the current effective gas target (from block headers or RPC) and provide an appropriate value.
+- **Disabling** (setting `validatorTargetGas` to `false` via `setFeeConfig`): The `targetGas` value provided in the same `setFeeConfig` call is stored and immediately becomes authoritative for block building.
+The caller should check the current effective gas target (from block headers or RPC) and provide an appropriate `targetGas` value, since validators may have drifted the effective gas target far from the previously stored value and using a stale value could cause a dangerous sudden jump in gas capacity.

 #### Initial Fee Configuration

 All fee configuration for ACP-224 is done through the `ACP224FeeManagerPrecompile`.
 There is no separate genesis chain configuration for the new fee parameters.
 If the precompile is not activated at all, or no `initialFeeConfig` is provided, default values aligned with the C-Chain are used.

 The precompile can be activated with an `initialFeeConfig` to set the initial fee parameters at the activation timestamp.
 This follows the established Subnet-EVM pattern for [initial precompile configurations](https://build.avax.network/docs/avalanche-l1s/evm-configuration/customize-avalanche-l1#initial-precompile-configurations).
-If no admin, manager, or enabled addresses are provided, the precompile becomes **read-only**: `getFeeConfig`, `getFeeConfigLastChangedAt`, and view functions like `isStaticPricingEnabled` and `isValidatorTargetGasEnabled` remain callable, but `setFeeConfig` and mode toggle functions (`enableStaticPricing`, `disableStaticPricing`, `enableValidatorTargetGas`, `disableValidatorTargetGas`) revert.
-In this case the precompile has to be disabled and re-enabled with the desired admin, manager, or enabled addresses to change them.
+If no admin, manager, or enabled addresses are provided, the precompile becomes **read-only**: `getFeeConfig` and `getFeeConfigLastChangedAt` remain callable, but `setFeeConfig` reverts.
+In this case the precompile has to be disabled and re-enabled with the desired admin, manager, or enabled addresses to change the configuration.

 When `initialFeeConfig` is present, all three uint fields (`targetGas`, `minGasPrice`, `timeToDouble`) are **required**.
 This prevents silent misconfiguration from typos (e.g., a misspelled `"minGasprice"` would otherwise silently fall back to a default, potentially making the chain near-free to spam).
 Boolean mode flags (`staticPricing`, `validatorTargetGas`) default to `false` when omitted.